-Courses Program Learning Outcomes Exceeds Meets Doesn't Meet ARH 150, 210, 255, 315, MP , 350, 410, 450, 498, 510, 550, Final Fundamental Design & Drawing and Making Develop criteria to generate and evaluate an architectural order and formal language NAAB PC 2 Design: How the program instills in students the role of the design process in shaping the built environment and conveys the methods by which design processes integrate multiple factors, in different settings and scales of development, from buildings to cities.
-Selection criteria used to evaluate architectural language are derived from a synthesis of spatial design intent, site context, and program.
+Courses Program Learning Outcomes Exceeds Meets Doesn't Meet ARH 150, 210, 255, 315, MP , 350, 410, 450, 498, 510, 550, Final Fundamental Design & Drawing and Making Develop criteria to generate and evaluate an architectural order and formal language Selection criteria used to evaluate architectural language are derived from a synthesis of spatial design intent, site context, and program.
 Evaluative criteria are updated with each new design insight or discovery.
 Evaluative criteria results in compelling architectural expressions and spatial experiences.
 Architectural form is derived from an abstract idea, site context, or program.
 Selection criteria are used to compare different options for architectural language.
 Architectural form is not explained by the design concept.
 No selection criteria are used to compare different options for architectural language.
-ARH 150, 210, 255, 315, MP , 350, 410, 450, 498, 510, 550, Final Fundamental Design & Drawing and Making Develop architectural proposals sensitive to the site context in scale and use based on research NAAB PC 2 Design: How the program instills in students the role of the design process in shaping the built environment and conveys the methods by which design processes integrate multiple factors, in different settings and scales of development, from buildings to cities.
-Architectural proposal is well-calibrated to the scale, density, and history of the site context resulting in an improved human experience.
+ARH 110, 150, 210, 255, 315, MP , 350, 410, 450, 498, 510, 550, Final Fundamental Design & Drawing and Making Develop architectural proposals sensitive to the site context in scale and use based on research Architectural proposal is well-calibrated to the scale, density, and history of the site context resulting in an improved human experience.
 Building massing references the human scale.
 Building proposal benefits the existing site context.
 Architectural proposal responds to the scale, density, and history of the site context.
 Site context research is clearly documented.
 Architectural proposal ignores the scale, density, and character of the site context.
 Building orientation ignores site context.
-ARH 110, 150, 210, 255, 315, MP , 350, 410, 450, 498, 550, Final Fundamental Design & Drawing and Making Produce architectural drawings with appropriate drawing conventions to convey spatial qualities and design intent Legibility of architectural drawings is exemplary.
+ARH 110, 150, 210, 255, 315, MP , 350, 410, 450, 498, 510, 550, Final Fundamental Design & Drawing and Making Produce architectural drawings with appropriate drawing conventions to convey spatial qualities and design intent Legibility of architectural drawings is exemplary.
 Line weights and line types are correctly used.
 Floor plans convey a compelling sequence of spaces in support of design intent.
 Sections convey compelling spatial qualities enhanced by thoughtful use of natural light, appropriately scaled and proportioned spaces, and/or well-articulated materiality.
 Legibility of architectural drawings is achieved through the correct use of architectural drawing conventions.
 Line weights and line types are correctly used in most instances.
 Floor plans convey a sequence of spaces.
 Sections convey spatial qualities.
 Legibility of architectural drawings is compromised due to incorrect use of architectural drawing conventions.
 Line weights & line types are incorrect.
 Floor plans convey an awkward or unintended sequence of spaces.
 Sections lack description of spatial qualities.
 Floor plans and sections do not clearly locate sources of natural light.
 Floor plans, sections, site plan, or models do not correspond to each other.
-ARH 239, MP, 350, 450, 498, Final Fundamental Design & Drawing and Making Convey materiality in design projects based on an understanding of construction material properties .
-NAAB SC 4 Technical Knowledge: How the program ensures that students understand the established and emerging systems, technologies, and assemblies of building construction, and the methods and criteria architects use to assess those technologies against the design, economics, and performance objectives of projects.
+ARH 239, MP, 350, 450, 498, Final Fundamental Design & Drawing and Making Convey materiality in design projects based on an understanding of construction material properties.
 Sophisticated materiality is expressed through careful composition and juxtaposition of construction materials chosen for their intrinsic properties.
 Different options for assembly of construction materials are compared and the option most consistent with intended materiality is selected.
 An intention for materiality is indicated in the selection of construction materials chosen for their intrinsic properties.
 An intention for materiality is indicated in the assembly detail of construction materials. - Intrinsic properties of common construction materials are not incorporated into design decisions.